silverstone-git/silverstone-git/README.md

 - 👋 Hi, I’m @silverstone-git
-- 👀 I’m interested in Front End Development (70%) and Back End (30%)
+- 👀 I’m interested in Android Development using Kotlin and Django
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on All Kinds of Games
 - 📫 How to reach me :<br>
 Please Refer to -> <a href="https://silverstone-git.github.io">Main Website</a><br>